adamtimm/katacoda-scenarios/pg_tileserv/03-user_defined_functions.md

 Now, go back to the pg_tileserv tab and you should now see two new functions.
 (You may need to hit the refresh symbol in the pg_tileserv tab.)

+Now that you have these tiles, you could use them to do real-time filtering and analysis of data in your database.
+That is a more advanced use case that goes beyond the scope of this exercise.